 Of course, by eliminating dairy products you will reduce your saturated fat intake, which is good for the health of your cardiovascular system.

 Herbal medicine is also effective for decongesting mucous, toning mucous membranes and improving immunity.
-Try the Cold Decongestant Formula, also on this website.
+Try the Respiratory Clear available on this website.